rdahltorp/bootcamp-challenge-1-code-refactor/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+To install and work on the refactored code, clone down the index.html, README.md, and assets folder (containing image and CSS files) to your machine and open in a source code editor.

 ## Usage

-Provide instructions and examples for use.
+The purpose of the page is to educate possible consumers on Horiseon Social Solution Services' capabilities and rovide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: